nanocurrency/nano-docs/docs/running-a-node/docker-management.md

 If you wish to use different ports, change the host ports in the `docker run` command; do not change the ports in the [config.json](/running-a-node/configuration) file.

-This will start the docker container using host ports 7075 and 7076.
+This will start the docker container using host ports 7075 and 7076 and put the data in a permanent location in your hosts's home directory, outside the docker container.
 Upon successful startup, Docker will return the container's full ID.
 A typical ID will look something like the value below.

 ```
 0118ad5b48489303aa9d195f8a45ddc74a90e8a7209fc67d5483aabf3170d619